culturiqai/project-atom-claytech/README.md

 ---

-## 4. Performance Benchmarks (See open Benchmarks in Case-Study Below)
+## 4. Performance Benchmarks

+- See open Benchmarks in Case-Study Below
+- See Atom's Technical Report & Benchmarks in **"/atom-case-study"**

 * **Inference Latency:** 16ms (vs. 120s for standard CFD on equivalent grid).
 * **Conservation Error:** Mass violation .